Deadline: April 13 & June 8, 2015

 Prize: Schools receive access to a variety of Adobe tools, including Adobe Photoshop Elements and Adobe Premiere Elements.
 Educators also receive access to online PD courses.

 On a rolling basis, the USA TODAY Charitable Foundation awards teachers digital and print subscriptions to USA TODAY.
 Currently, the foundation is awarding digital subscriptions to teachers on a first-come, first-served basis; print subscriptions are unavailable at the moment.
 Teachers must submit a short online application to be considered.
+Plus, for educators in New Jersey, the Foundation is currently sponsoring the Panasonic Student Eco Citizenship Project, which is an environmental literacy program designed for students in grades 4-8.
+The deadline for the Eco Citizenship Project is at the end of March.

 Prize: Classroom subscriptions to the e-edition of USA TODAY.